Platonic-Systems/purescript-multi-nix/README.md

   - For example, `cd ./foo && purs-nix run` will try to run the foo package.
 This will, of course fail because there is no `Main` entry point in the foo package (unless, of course, your "output" directory already compiles compiled assets for ./bar).
 Try `cd ./bar && purs-nix run` instead, and it will do what `nix run` does.
 - A ghost top-level ps command is also created for running `purs-nix compile` from project root.
 This will compile all packages.
 It may not make sense for non-compile commands, though.

+#### Pitfals

+- Non-relevant "output" directory assets can be used.
+For e.g., running `cd ./foo && purs-nix run` will actually succeed by running bar's entrypoint if bar had already been compiled.
+  - When purs-nix implements this properly, its "run" and "test" commands should probably ensure separation somehow.

 ### IDE support

 Run `purs-nix compile` to compile your sources, producing an `./output` directory.
 This directory, in turn, will be used by the PureScript language server.
 This is tested to work with VSCode.